zyadalazazi/new-git-project/README.md

 # new-git-project
-This is the repo created for the purpose of the first GitHub challenge.
+This is the repo created for the purpose of the first GitHub challenge as part of the ERP bootcamp at ROWAD academy.